 Tom corresponds for a series of leading lifestyle publications around the world, mostly on design, architecture and interiors.
 His editorial experience includes film-making and podcasting-presenting in addition to writing, which stretches from long-form profiles to trend reports and from Q&As to photo-led essays.

 Architectural Digest, Amuse/i-D, CNN Style, Departures, The Economist 1843, Elle Decoration, The FT Weekend, Frame, Kinfolk, Icon, Modern Design Review, Monocle, Newsweek, Pleasure Garden, Surface, Telegraph Luxury

-Tom’s commercial services include print projects thin and thick, broader design strategies, tone of voice development, copywriting and naming.
+Tom’s consultancy services include brand strategy development, devising tone of voice guidelines, creating content masterplans for print and digital, copywriting and naming.
 He has launched a biannual design magazine for Lexus called Beyond, completed a global retail concept for Louis Vuitton entitled L'Aventure and developed a digital magazine series for Uniqlo.

 Architonic, BBH Zag, BlackBerry, FarFetch, Hermès, Hotel Café Royal, J Crew, Louis Vuitton, Lexus International, Loewe, Mackintosh, Mori Building, Swire, Soho House Group, Uniqlo, Winkreative, Wonderwall

 Tom has edited, authored and contributed to a number of design and architecture titles throughout his career.
 His third book New Wave Clay: Ceramic Design, Art and Architecture was published by Frame in Spring 2018.